ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 }
 ```

-Once we have entity and how it is mapped to a table, the next major step is to add a repository class and configure the application to use Postgress dialect so JPA can generate compatible DDLs.
+Once we have entity and how it is mapped to a table, the next major step is to add a repository class: [ContainerRepository.java](https://github.com/ibm-cloud-architecture/refarch-kc-container-ms/blob/master/SpringContainerMS/src/main/java/ibm/labs/kc/containermgr/dao/ContainerRepository.java) and configure the application to use Postgress dialect so JPA can generate compatible DDLs.
 The repository is scrary easy, it just extends a base JpaRepository and specifies the primary key used as ID and the type of record as ContainerEntity.

 ```java
 @Repository